Goathland: History

 Goathland village is 148 m above sea level and has a recorded history dating back to just after the Norman Conquest, though the settlement was not mentioned in the Domesday Book.
 The name Goathland is probably a corruption of 'good land'; alternatively it may come from 'Goda's land', Goda being an Old English personal name.
 In 1109 King Henry I granted land to Osmund the Priest and the brethren of the hermitage of Goathland, then called Godelandia, for the soul of his mother, Queen Matilda, who had died in 1083.
 This is recorded in a charter held at Whitby Abbey.

+Goathland was a comparatively remote parish in the 16th century, and Elizabethan recusant Catholics were able to find safety with Mary Harding at Hunt Hall on Wheeldale Moor.
 The village was a spa town in the 19th century.

 There are several hotels and guest houses in the village.
 The largest, the Mallyan Spout Hotel, is named after a nearby waterfall.
 There is a caravan site, reached by driving along the track that was the route of the railway from 1835 to 1860.
 The route of the original railway passed by the Goathland Hotel, which acted as a local transport hub until the railway was shifted further east to the newer station.

 Much of the surrounding land is owned by the Duchy of Lancaster.
-The Duchy's tenants have a common right extending for hundreds of years to graze their black faced sheep on the village green and surrounding moorland.
+The Duchy's tenants have a common right extending back for hundreds of years to graze their black faced sheep on the village green and surrounding moorland.

-The grade II* listed St Mary's Church was built between 1894 and 1896.
+St Mary's Church, grade II* listed from 1969, was built between 1894 and 1896.
 However, a chapel existed in Goathland since at least 1521, being supplanted by a church in 1821.
 Stone and other materials from the 1821 church were re-used for other buildings in the village.
 At that time, dressed stone was quarried locally and was in short supply, this being 15 years before the railway arrived in the village.
 The war memorial, made from sandstone and modelled on the nearby Lilla Cross, is located on the village green.
 It was grade II listed in November 2021.
 The Lilla Cross is 5 mi to the east and is a waymarker point on Fylingdales Moor.

 The village has a primary school, with a capacity of 49 pupils.
 The school was rated as good by Ofsted in 2013.
 The village had a library until 1966, and this was resurrected as a volunteer library and community hub in 2019, which is run from the village hall.

-The Goathland Plough Stots, a troop which performs a Long Sword dance, are based in the village.
-Every Plough Monday, the Plough Stots perform in the village and surrounding area raising money for local hospitals.
+Goathland Fire Station, staffed by volunteers, is noted for being the "world's smallest", and houses a custom-built fire engine, based on a Land Rover.